The Foundation Credential

 - 1FoundationCertified Barre Instructor (CBI)

-The foundation credential — 35-hour curriculum, 60-question written exam (70% threshold), and live practical evaluation.
+The foundation credential, 35-hour curriculum, 60-question written exam (70% threshold), and live practical evaluation.
 Applies across every barre method, regardless of lineage.

-$599 · 2-year Active status · 7 CEC providers - 2SpecialtySpecialty Certifications (×4)
+$599 · 2 years Active from enrollment · 8 CEC providers · REPs Endorsed (UK) - 2SpecialtySpecialty Certifications (×4)

 Advanced training in Prenatal & Postnatal, Special Populations & Contraindications, Ballerobica, and Advanced Barre.
 Requires Active CBI.